invernyx/smartcars-3-bugs/README.md

 If you discover a security vulnerability within smartCARS 3, please create a new [Security Advisory](https://github.com/invernyx/smartcars-3-public-api/security/advisories/new).
 We require lots of technical information about the vulnerability, so please do not create a public issue.

 ### Bug Hunter Rewards Program
 We have a Bug Hunter Rewards Program.
-If you discover a security vulnerability, you may be eligible for a reward.
+You may be eligible for a reward if you discover a security vulnerability.
 The table of rewards is as follows:

 | **Vulnerability**                                                                                                                     | **Reward** |
 |---------------------------------------------------------------------------------------------------------------------------------------|------------|